Businessman In Suit Holding Keys With House Graphics Around And Dark Background.

 • – The Shanghai and Dencun upgrades have made staking more efficient and sustainable.

-Institutions view Ethereum as the global programmable ledger, powering tokenisation, NFTs, and regulated DeFi.
+Institutions view Ethereum as the global programmable ledger, powering Tokenisation, NFTs, and regulated DeFi.

 Learn more: DeFi and MiCA Regulation.